medpaf/hawk/README.md

 Note that currently, this script can only run well on Linux.
 If you try it in on Windows or macOS, it may run, but numerous errors will appear.
 It will have Windows support anytime in the future.

-This script was tested on Kali Linux and Ubuntu.
+This script was tested on:
+- Kali Linux
+- Ubuntu.
 ### Linux

 To install the necessary packages so that the script can run withouth any problems simply run the `setup.sh` script with root privileges.
 Currently, this installation script is only supported on Debian, Red Hat and Arch based distros that has the apt, dnf and pacman package manager respectively (***Ubuntu***, ***Kali Linux***, ***Parrot OS***, ***Debian***, ***Pop!_OS***, ***Linux Mint***, ***Deepin***, ***Zorin OS***, ***MX Linux***, ***Elementary OS***, ***Fedora***, ***CentOS***, ***Red Hat Enterprise Linux***, ***Rocky Linux***, ***AlmaLinux***, ***Oracle Linux***, ***ClearOS***, ***Arch***, ***Black Arch***, ***Manjaro*** etc).
 On most systems, to install MedSec simply run the following commands: